 Harry’s favorite bit of vacation folly came at Yosemite National Park.
 He was riding his motorcycle from the hot and sunny valley below up to the mountaintops where the motor home was waiting.
 Well, the weather took a dramatic turn when he was halfway up the mountainside.
 Suddenly it was freezing outside.
 Then gumball-sized hail started pelting Harry and passenger Nancy.
 They pulled off the road and sought shelter under a tree.
 A perfectly sensible solution — except it wasn’t working.
 The hail was battering them just the same.
 Struggling to look upward through the hailstorm, Harry finally managed to glance skyward and discovered he’d picked a tree that had no branches at all.

-In the 1970s, the oil embargo by OPEC nations drove US gas prices north of $12/gallon overnight.
+In 1973, the oil embargo by OPEC nations drove US gas prices north of $12/gallon overnight.
 People suddenly scrapped their mighty Chevy V8-powered family haulers and bought four-cylinder Toyotas that could hardly tow a bicycle, never mind a vacation camper.
 And full-blown motor homes?
 Forget it.
 Too costly to operate.

 Just as business was returning to normal in 1980, Donahue Trailers had a catastrophic fire.
 Dave was wiring a Cadillac for towing while a partner was underneath with a blowtorch, installing a custom tow hitch.
 Some Cadillacs, like this one, used plastic gas tanks.
 The blowtorch transferred so much heat to the tank, fire suddenly shot from the gas filler door and torched an overhead garage door.
 Dave grabbed a fire extinguisher and pulled the pin.
 It was empty.
 Firefighters had the fire under control but ran out of water.
 The town had just made a water main connection from Winn Street to Cambridge Street via Mountain Road but hadn’t yet tied in the hydrants at the Donahue’s end.